Category Archives: Virginia Law

 Status of Firearm Related Bills in the 2026 Legislative Session

 The anti-civil rights bills are flooding in and both gun owners and the firearms industry are facing unprecedented attacks in Virginia.
-Some of the most egregious bills being proposed are: HB207 – Imposes a $500 tax on suppressors HB217 – … Continue reading
+For a complete list of all bills impacting gun owners and the firearms industry and what their current status … Continue reading

 Posted in 2A, AR-15, Assault Firearms, Concealed Handgun Permit, FFL Issues, Magazine Capacity, Second Amendment, Suppressors, Virginia Concealed Handgun Permit, Virginia Law, Virginia Politics | Comments Off on Status of Firearm Related Bills in the 2026 Legislative Session